One of the worst things that can happen to you as a business owner is to break the law.

 - Facebook Platform Policies

-We hope this article has helped you understand why it’s important to have a legally compliant website.
-Use the information above to quickly and easily add legal pages to your WordPress website or blog.
+Hopefully, this article has helped you understand the importance of having a compliant website.
+Use the information presented above to quickly and easily add legal pages to your WordPress site.